Guitar Heroine: Joanne Shaw Taylor a rare axe-woman

 Shaw Taylor says this may be changing.
 She has noted that fathers are bringing their young daughters to see her concerts.

-She picked up her first guitar when she was aged 6, attracted by the playing of her brother and own father, who favored the likes of heavy rockers Deep Purple and Thin Lizzy.
+She picked up her first guitar when she was aged 6, attracted by the playing of her brother and own father, who favoured the likes of heavy rockers Deep Purple and Thin Lizzy.

 When she later heard Vaughan, the Texan cult guitarist who died in a 1990 helicopter crash and was known for his frenetic electric riffs and runs, she was smitten.